NetMHCIIpan 4.0 Server

 For publication of results, please cite:

-Data resources used to develop this server was obtained from
+Benchmark data used to develop this server were obtained from:

 as a stand-alone software package, with the same functionality as the service